 With wet and heavy packs, our longest day of hiking was ahead from Head Red Eagle Lake Campground, over Triple Divide Pass to Atlantic Creek campground.
 Although it was extremely difficult it was the most amazing day of our trip.
 Most of the morning we hiked in heavy overcast until reaching Triple Divide Pass, at which point the visibility was zero and at times so thick we could not see the lead hiker.
 As we began to proceed down into valley, we walked out of the clouds, which opened an amazing view of multiple waterfalls and streams feeding into Medicine Grizzly Lake.

 The next day was a short day, which was welcomed by the group after hiking our wet equipment over Triple Divide Pass.
 Our destination was Morning Star Lake which was approximately 3 miles ahead.
 When hiking from Atlantic Creek you hike around Morning Star lake with an amazing view and proceed through the woods to the campground.
 At which point we encountered a Park Ranger.
-This 20140825_171224was the standard protocol meeting with questions like any bear sightings?
+This was the standard protocol meeting with questions like any bear sightings?
 Any trouble?
 And Can I see your permit?
 Morning Star Lake was truly amazing being surrounded by mountains and a snow melt stream that fed the lake right next to the campground.

 The next morning knowing that we had a large elevation gain we started hiking early.
 We hiked up in elevation all morning finally reaching Pitamakan Lake at which point the elevation gain began to increase more dramatically until reaching the pass.
 After reaching the top of the pass, we dropped our packs and did a quick hike to the top of Cut Bank Pass for the amazing view.
 Although the pass is several miles from the trailhead there was heavy day hiker use coming from to Medicine Lake Campground.
 These hikers would adventure up the trail and around the pass looping back down pass No Name Lake and back to Two Medicine Lake.